 Figure 4.
-ENVISAT ASAR data processing chain
+ENVISAT ASAR data processing chain.
+The original ASAR images are initially split into tiles of smaller size to improve performance.
+The algorithm for IW detection is applied before image mapping to geographical coordinates.

 At the first data processing stage, the ASAR archive was scanned to select overpasses that geographically overlap with the UKCS outlined in Figure 1.
 Each of the selected scenes was then processed as follows.
 First the image was cropped to include only a section that overlaps with the UKCS.
 This helps to reduce the size of the processed image and minimise computational expenses.
 The cropped image was then masked to exclude land from further processing.
 The land mask was generated using the SRTM3 Shuttle Radar Topography Mission terrain elevation data, with 3 arc seconds spatial resolution in good agreement with that of the ASAR images.